CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     make installrbac

-This set of Resources is created a single time unless a new Operator release requires these Resources to be recreated.
-Note that when you run *make installrbac* the set of keys used by the Operator REST API and also the pgbackrest ssh keys are generated.
+This set of Resources is created a single time unless a new PGO release requires these Resources to be recreated.
+Note that when you run *make installrbac* the set of keys used by the PGO REST API and also the pgbackrest ssh keys are generated.

 Verify the Operator Custom Resource Definitions are created as follows: